Budgeting

 Challenge 2 — the no-spend challenge

-The rule: For a defined period (usually 30 days, sometimes a week or 90 days), spend nothing on a defined category — typically discretionary spending (entertainment, eating out, non-essential shopping).
+For a defined period (most often 30 days, sometimes a week or 90 days), spend nothing on a defined category — usually discretionary spending (entertainment, eating out, non-essential shopping).
 Essentials (rent, utilities, groceries, healthcare) continue normally.

 Covered in detail in the no-spend challenge explained.